freeCodeCamp/devdocs/README.md

 Many of the code's design decisions were driven by the fact that the app uses XHR to load content directly into the main frame.
 This includes stripping the original documents of most of their HTML markup (e.g. scripts and stylesheets) to avoid polluting the main frame, and prefixing all CSS class names with an underscore to prevent conflicts.

-Another driving factor is the requirement for speed.
-This is partially solved by maximizing caching (both `applicationCache`, which comes with its own set of constraints, and `localStorage` are used to their full extent), as well as by allowing the user to pick his/her own set of documentations.
+Another driving factor is performance and the fact that everything happens in the browser. `applicationCache` (which comes with its own set of constraints) and `localStorage` are used to speed up the boot time while memory consumption is kept in check by allowing the user to pick his/her own set of documentations.
 On the other hand, the search algorithm is currently not very sophisticated because it needs to be fast even searching through 100k entries.

 DevDocs being a developer tool, the browser requirements are high: